301s help your website visitors — and search engines — find their way when your website changes.

 The 301 status code is for permanent redirects, meaning that a page has been permanently redirected to another URL, and all visitors and bots will be automatically sent on to the new location.
 As a visitor, this usually happens almost instantaneously, though you may notice the target URL in your browser changing to the new page.

-You can manually set or remove 301 redirects for your website to ensure traffic flows to the right pages, which creates a more fluid and positive experience for site visitors.
+You can manually set or remove 301 redirects for your website to help keep traffic flowing to the right pages, which creates a more fluid and positive experience for site visitors.
 When you skip the step of setting a 301 redirect, you can end up with “dead ends” on your site — leaving your visitors stranded.

 Why are 301 redirects important for SEO?

-Additionally, when you move a page for any reason, you want to make sure that any backlinks to your page remain intact.
-301 redirects help make sure external links take visitors (and Google crawlers) to a relevant page on your site, continuing to drive traffic and retain the SEO value of your hard-earned backlinks.
+Additionally, when you move a page for any reason, you want to confirm that any backlinks to your page remain intact.
+301 redirects help keep external links taking visitors (and Google crawlers) to a relevant page on your site, continuing to drive traffic and retain the SEO value of your hard-earned backlinks.

 And when you need to move a page that ranks for certain keywords, a 301 redirect will maintain the page’s link equity (or “SEO juice”) by passing it onto the new URL.
 This means content teams can use 301 redirects strategically to optimize search rankings.
 For example, you could choose to combine similar pages that may rank for the same keyword into one consolidated page — and ideally combine the ranking potential of each individual page at the same time.
-(We’ll get into more examples of how to use 301 redirects for SEO in the next few sections.)
+301 redirects remain the standard for preserving SEO value and user experience when changing URLs permanently.

 When to use a 301 redirect